Easing the transition from secondary education to university

 There are numerous activities and levels of support to help you achieve the right balance between your study and social activities.
 Let us know what you need and we’ll connect you to the right people and resources.

-Our Academic Tutors work with study groups focused on specific disciplines, such as Medicine, Engineering, Humanities and Arts, Science, and more.
+Our Academic Tutors work with study groups focused on specific disciplines, such as Medicine, Creative Arts, Humanities, Science and more.
 This ensures you can team up with students in similar courses to discuss material and test ideas.

-Our tutors may also arrange professionals from your field of study to share their career path and give you insider knowledge of what to expect once you finish your degree and embark upon your own career
+Our tutors may also arrange for professionals from your field of study to visit College, share their stories and give you insider knowledge of what to expect once you finish your degree and embark upon your own career

 BOOK A TOUR and discuss your opportunity to grow.